 The object of the game is to reach a position where the opposing king cannot avoid being captured on the next move.
 The situation is called checkmate, and the player who checkmates the opposing king wins.
 A player also wins if the opponent resigns; the usual way to resign is to knock over one's king.

 If the player with the turn to move is not in check but has no legal move available, the situation is called stalemate and the game is drawn.
-A game also ends in a draw if the remaining pieces are insufficient for either player to win, if the same position occurs three times with the same player to move each time (three time repetition), if both players have made the last 50 moves without a capture or pawn move (50 move rule), or if the players agree to a draw.
+A game also ends in a draw if the remaining pieces are insufficient for either player to win, if the same position occurs five times with the same player to move each time (five time repetition), if both players have made their last 75 moves without a capture, pawn move or checkmate (75 move rule), or if the players agree to a draw.
+However, a player may claim a draw if the same position occurs three times with the same player to move each time or if both players have made their last 50 moves without a capture or pawn move.

 [Chess Section Home Page][Algebraic Notation]